walkerhughes/portfolio/speech_recognition.md

 ```

 Most speech recognition models don't actually recognize words, they recognize the distinct sounds produced by a language, which are called phonemes.
 English has 44 unique phonemes, and thus each word can be represented as a combination of some subset of these 44 sounds.
-Our speech recognition model will have 44 distinct GMMHMMs, one for each distinct phonemes.
+A robust speech recognition model could have 44 distinct GMMHMMs, one for each distinct phoneme.

-Before we can do this, audio data takes a good amount of pre-processing.
-We will do this be representing each audio clip by its mel-frequency cepstral coefficients (MCFFs).
+Before we can go further, audio data takes a good amount of pre-processing, and we will be representing each audio clip by its mel-frequency cepstral coefficients (MCFFs).
 We can train a GMMHMM on various audio clips or MFCCs for a given word, and by doing this for several words, we form a collection
 of GMMHMMs, one for each word.
 For a new speech signal, after decomposing it
 into its MFCC array, we can score the signal against each GMMHMM, returning the word whose
 GMMHMM scored the highest.